i05nagai/memorandum/language/english_speaking.md

     * The book is dedicated to every great software engineer
 * Her words and ideas flow easily from one idea to the next.
 * apply
+    * Do you think I should apply for this job?
 * adapt
     * apapt to
         * The children are finding it hard to adapt to the new school